agavrel/Nailing-the-Coding-Interview/memory/array_rotation/README.md

     vector<int> b(std::next(a.begin(),n),std::next(a.begin(), n + len));
     return b;
 }

-*ps: probably not the most optimized (but still working), send me an email / pull request if you have better*
 ```

+*PS: Probably not the most optimized (but still working) algo, send me an email / pull request if you know a better one*